qcuaeh/molalignlib/README.md

 -r single|double: Set the real precision to single or double (default).
 -l static|shared|python: Build the selected library instead of the program.

-After runnig the script the program will be created in the *bin* directory and the libraries in the *lib* directory.
+After runnig the script the program will be created in the *bin* directory.

 Usage
 -----

 ### Options

--sort: Sort atoms.
+-sort: Remap atom assignments for optimal RMSD calculation.
 -bias: Enable biasing and iterative convergence.
 -tol *ϵ*: Set biasing tolerance to *ϵ* (defaults to 0.2 Å).
 -count *N*: Set the count convergence threshold to *N* (defaults to 10).